 Let me put it on the board above.
-Now, so this was, this expressed my f(x) as a combination of deltas.
-Just the way over here I expressed [1, 2, 3, 7] as a combination of deltas.
+Now, so this was, this expressed my f(x) as a combination of delta.
+Just the way over here I expressed as a combination of delta.
 Now, what's that u?
 What's the function u?
 The solution that comes from f(x).
 Just erase here so that I can put all of them.
 The point of the whole example now is for you to tell me what's u(x)?
 Can you do it?
 You see what u(x) is going to come out?
-It's going to come out nicely.
+Going to come out nicely.
 I've written the right-hand side f as a combination of deltas.
 I know the answer, for delta.
 It's G. What's the answer when the delta is shifted along?
-What's the Green's function when the spike is moved along to a point t?
-Just, because this constant-coefficient, translation-invariant, LTI problem is shift invariant, the answer, when the spike is moved along, is just the answer G moved along.
+What's the Green's function when the spike is moved along to a point, t?
+Just because this constant coefficient translation and variant LTI problem is shifting in variant, the answer, when the spike is moved along, is just the answer G moved along.
 So here's my answer.
-All this, this is my input and my output is the same integral, this from minus infinity to infinity, of -- where it was f, now it's G. Well no, what do I want?
+All this, this is my input and my output is the same integral, this from minus infinity to infinity, of where it was f, now it's G. Well no, what do I want?
 Help me out here.
 No, f(t) is just the amount of the delta, but now what's the solution?
 What do I write now?
 G of? x-t.
 That's it.
 You see why that works?
 Because this was the input, G's the output.
-The problem was shift invariant, so if I shifted the input I shifted the output.
-It was linear, so if I add up a bunch of deltas, the solution is add up a bunch of G. That's the answer.
+The problem was shift in variant, so if I shifted the input I shifted the output.
+It was a linear, so if I add up a bunch of deltas, the solution is add up a bunch of G. That's the answer.
 Oh, I could just say one thing more.
 But you've got it if you see math.
 So that's the point, that if you know the Green's function, well yeah.